WHAT ARE LATEX BALLOONS REALLY MADE FROM?

 HOW LONG WILL A HELIUM INFLATED LATEX BALLOON STAY UP FLOATING?

-– There are many different manufactures of latex balloons.
-Balloon Kings only uses latex balloons by Qualatex, the best latex balloon on the market, made right here in the USA.
+– There are many different manufacturers of latex balloons.
+Balloon Kings® uses only latex balloons by Qualatex, the best latex balloon on the market, made right here in the USA.
 The standard float time of an 11” latex balloon with 3/16” curling ribbon can range from 14-20 hours

 WHY DO HELIUM INFLATED LATEX BALLOONS DEFLATE FASTER THAN FOIL BALLOONS?